cassianodaniel/danielcassiano/README.md

 ## I'm a Javascript Front End Developer from Brazil

-Around 3.5 years of software development improving my skills as a software developer.
+Around 3.5 years improving my skills as a software developer.